 - Pour the other half of the caramel mixture over the second layer of crackers and spread out.

 - Place one more layer of crackers.

-- Once the crackers are laid out, melt the ingredients for the topping.
+- Once the last crackers are laid out, chill in the fridge until set.

 *If you like this recipe, please leave me a comment and rate it with some stars.
 Thank you!